ung-trung/droppe/README.md

 - Given the time frame, I choose to prioritize the code best practices and the functionality of the web page.
 It took me a toal of more than 9 hours to complete the assignement.

 # Limitations
-- Lack of styling, hover effect of element, shawdow
+- Lack of styling, hover effect of element, shadow

 # How to use
 - Clone project to a locale folder.